pykong/YubiGuard/README.md

 - changed name back to YubiGuard, as two other GitHub projects are already titled YubiLock
 - updated icons
 - minor rectifivation of code

+### v 0.9
+- YubiGuard.py itself is now used for triggering, when run with comman line paramater '-t': yg_trigger.sh is deprecated therefore
+- fixed minor bug preventing exit when no keys were inserted